org-metaeffekt/metaeffekt-core/README.md

 continuous license compliance and vulnerability monitoring support.

 Check out also the following projects:
-* metaeffekt-dita - Renders DITA (Darin Information Typing Architektur) documentation into different output formats.
+* metaeffekt-dita - Renders DITA (Darwin Information Typing Architektur) documentation into different output formats.
   The supported plugins can be used to produce PDF documents based on DITA bookmaps.
 The plugins provide essential support to produce compliance documents such as a complete software distribution annex.